Planets and Moons

 Milankovitch

 The orbit of a planet is critical to the environment seen on the surface.
-The two key points in a planet’s orbit is perihelion and aphelion.
+The two key points in a planet’s orbit are perihelion and aphelion.
 A planet is closest to the star at perihelion and farthest at aphelion.
-The common misnomer is that when a planet is at aphelion the temperature is the coldest.
-While there is some truth to this statement the true deciding factor to a planet’s surface temperature is direct sunlight.
+The common misnomer is that when a planet is at aphelion, the temperature is the coldest.
+While there is some truth to this statement, the true deciding factor of a planet’s surface temperature is direct sunlight.
 A planet can experience its winter at perihelion if the planet’s tilt is away at that point.
 The axis of rotation of a planet can change over millions of years.
 If the planet has a moon, its tilt will be more stable.
 Some planets can change their tilt so extremely that the planet’s magnetic field causes the poles to flip.
 The axis of the planet can vary in degrees, from zero degrees where the star remains over the equator to 90 degrees where the star hovers over one of the poles.
-In addition to a planet’s tilt changing over time the position in orbit can change over time as well, along with the shape of the orbit itself.
+In addition to a planet’s tilt changing over time, the position in orbit can change over time as well, along with the shape of the orbit itself.
 A planet’s orbit can fluctuate between being more and less elliptical.
-Remember, all of these changes happen on time scale of tens of thousands to hundreds of thousands of years and are called Milankovitch Cycles.
-Sometimes all of the extremes can happen at once.
-A planet can be tilted away, at aphelion, and with the most elliptical orbit causing devastating ice advancing and droughts.
+Remember, all of these changes happen on a time scale of tens of thousands to hundreds of thousands of years and are called Milankovitch Cycles.
+Sometimes, all of the extremes can happen at once.
+A planet can be tilted away, at aphelion, and with the most elliptical orbit, causing devastating ice advances and droughts.

 Ice ages